 The site for this internship is Mayo Clinic Hospital — Rochester, Saint Marys Campus.
 You train primarily on the rehabilitation unit, except when you are assisting patients with community-based educational opportunities and activities.

 Mayo Clinic's campus in Rochester, Minnesota, includes an extensive outpatient complex, Mayo Clinic Hospital — Rochester, and substantial research and education facilities.

 This Mayo Clinic site is among the largest, most advanced medical centers in the world.

 Graduation and certification

 Students receive a degree from their college or university commensurate with their didactic and clinical training.

 Graduates then must schedule and complete their certification tests through the National Council for Therapeutic Recreation Certification.
 You must successfully pass this national certification examination to begin work as an entry-level therapeutic recreation specialist.
 Recreation therapy graduates must also complete a 480-hour internship.

 For the majority of the internship, your learning schedule includes eight-hour days, five days a week.
 Hours may vary and weekend days may be included.
 While the regular workweek is usually 40 hours, additional projects, patient activities and homework may be assigned.

-Each year, Mayo School of Health Sciences admits three students — one each semester: spring, summer and fall — to the Recreational Therapy Internship.
+Each year, Mayo Clinic School of Health Sciences admits three students — one each semester: spring, summer and fall — to the Recreational Therapy Internship.
 This ensures you receive a comprehensive educational experience with one-on-one instruction.

 Nov.
 02, 2016